HimoriK/book/src/ch03-05-control-flow.md

 {{#include ../listings/ch03-common-programming-concepts/no-listing-28-if-condition-must-be-bool/output.txt}}
 ```

-The error indicates that Rust expected a `bool` but got an integer.
-Unlike
-languages such as Ruby and JavaScript, Rust will not automatically try to
+Unlike languages such as Ruby and JavaScript, Rust will not automatically try to
 convert non-Boolean types to a Boolean.
 You must be explicit and always provide
 `if` with a Boolean as its condition.
 If we want the `if` code block to run
 only when a number is not equal to `0`, for example, we can change the `if`